Benny Friedman: 1925 season

 As a junior, Friedman moved to the quarterback position and started all eight games.
 He led the 1925 Michigan team to a 7–1 record and a Big Ten Conference championship, as the Wolverines outscored opponents by a combined score of 227 to 3.
-The only points allowed by the team were in a 3 to 2 loss to Northwestern in a game played in a heavy rainstorm on a field covered in mud five or six inches deep in some places.
+The only points allowed by the team were in a 3–2 loss to the Northwestern Wildcats in a game played in a heavy rainstorm on a field covered in mud five or six inches deep in some places.
 At the end of the season, Michigan coach Fielding H. Yost called the 1925 Michigan team "the greatest football team I ever coached" and "the greatest football team I ever saw in action."

-In the season opener, a 39–0 victory over Michigan State College, Friedman scored the first touchdown on a 65-yard run.
+In the season opener, a 39–0 victory over Michigan State Spartans, Friedman scored the first touchdown on a 65-yard run.
 Later in the half, Friedman completed a pass to Charles Grube for a 20-yard gain and then completed another pass to Bruce Gregory for a 30-yard gain and a touchdown.
 In the second half, Friedman intercepted a pass and then completed a pass to Bennie Oosterbaan for a 24-yard gain and a touchdown.

-In the second game of the season, Friedman led Michigan to a 63–0 victory over Indiana.
+In the second game of the season, Friedman led Michigan to a 63–0 victory over the Indiana Hoosiers.
 Friedman accounted for 50 points, throwing five touchdown passes, running 55 yards for a touchdown, and kicking two field goals and eight extra points.

-In Michigan's third game, a 21–0 victory over Wisconsin, Friedman threw a pass to Bruce Gregory for a 62-yard gain and a touchdown.
+In Michigan's third game, a 21–0 victory over Wisconsin Badgers, Friedman threw a pass to Gregory for a 62-yard gain and a touchdown.
 Following the touchdown, Wisconsin kicked off, and Friedman returned the kickoff 85 yards for a touchdown.
 Friedman converted both extra points, and Michigan led, 14–0, after the first three plays.
 The AP noted: "It took just thirty-one seconds for Michigan to win the game at Madison and show the football world that Benny Friedman is destined for top rank among the great players developed by Yost."